Do You Need a Front License Plate in Texas?

 Other License Plate Requirements

-• Visible license plate: Plates must be free of obstructions and clearly visible.
+• Visible license plate: Plates must be free of obstructions and visible.
 Frames or covers that obscure letters and numbers are prohibited and provide the police with further probable cause to pull you over.

 • Current registration sticker: Your registration sticker must be up to date and attached to the inside of your car’s windshield.